Platform:

 ObeliskController: Starts an encounter where player must survive waves of enemies and stand in range of an obelisk until it has fully completed charging

 The Quest System allows creation and execution of Quests for the players.
-I owned this system and worked alongside a programmer to create and maintain it across many iterations.
+I owned this system and worked alongside programmers to create and maintain a brand new system across many iterations.

 Quest Graph